F-Stops and Creative

 point to another as needed.

 With most camcorders, you can turn auto-focus on and off.
-For the following discussion, we'll assume the auto-focus is turned on.

 Auto-focus can help in following moving subjects.
 However, you will encounter problems unless you fully understand how it works.